Lightning-AI/pytorch-lightning/docs/source-pytorch/common/trainer.rst

 If you want to stop a training run early, you can press "Ctrl + C" on your keyboard.
-The trainer will catch the ``KeyboardInterrupt`` and attempt a graceful shutdown, including running accelerator callback ``on_train_end`` to clean up memory.
+The trainer will catch the ``KeyboardInterrupt`` and attempt a graceful shutdown.
 The trainer object will also set an attribute ``interrupted`` to ``True`` in such cases.
 If you have a callback which shuts down compute resources, for example, you can conditionally run the shutdown logic for only uninterrupted runs.